resources

 Regardless of your preferred method, reports must be downloaded and saved for the appropriate amount of time.
 Consistency and security are critical when it comes to organizing your payroll records.
 And ultimately the employer is responsible for record keeping.
 Using the same system and naming conventions across file types will help avoid issues in the future.
 In most cases, you’ll need to separate these records in three employee categories:

-The Americans with Disabilities Act (ADA) prohibits employers from including medical information in employee personnel information.
+The ADA prohibits employers from including medical information in employee personnel information.
 You’ll also want to be aware of any state-specific requirements, some states require records to be maintained in a certain way at a specific location.

 What Should You Avoid When Setting Up a Payroll Record System?